wayfdigital/wagtail-seotoolkit/README.md

 - **Button Visibility**: Control audit button visibility in admin
 - **Dev Fix Filtering**: Show only content-editable issues

+### 🤩 **[PRO] Bulk meta editor**
+- **Multi-Page Editing**: Edit SEO titles and meta descriptions for hundreds of pages at once instead of manually editing each one
+- **Smart Templates**: Use placeholders like `{title} | {site_name}` or `{introduction[:100]}` to create consistent metadata patterns across your site
+- **Issue-Based Filtering**: Jump directly to pages with specific SEO issues from the dashboard for quick fixes
+- **Live Validation**: Real-time character counting and validation ensures your metadata meets SEO best practices
+- **Automatic Template Integration**: Enable middleware to automatically apply bulk editor changes to rendered meta tags without modifying your existing template tags across multiple pages

 ## 📸 Screenshots

 ### SEO Dashboard